 Download the latest Info Sheet for Rimutaka Forest Park Hut Hire from our Downloads page here: (Adobe .pdf format, 267kb.)

-A: There are many different roles and activities available for people, particularly on the administration/organisational part of the Trust's work, plus other projects, like tree planting.
+A: There are many different roles and activities available for people, particularly on the administration/organisational part of the Trust's work, plus other projects, like tree planting or tunnel monitoring/ acoustic recorder monitoring.
 You don't have to be "super-fit" either, or indeed, have anything to do with the trapping network activities.
-So email email@example.com to express your interest and get more information!
+So email firstname.lastname@example.org to express your interest and get more information!